mercator-ocean/copernicus-marine-toolbox/doc/usage/get-usage.rst

 - ``--sync`` is not compatible with ``--no-directories``.
 - ``--sync`` only works with ``--dataset-version``. (see :ref:`dataset-version <dataset version>` option )
-- ``--sync`` functionality is not available for datasets with several parts (e.g., INSITU or static datasets).

 About filtering options
 ------------------------